mikerockett/jumplinks/readme.md

 Each jumplink supports [wildcards](http://rockett.pw/jumplinks/wildcards), shortening the time needed to create them.

 Unlike similar modules for other platforms, wildcards in Jumplinks are much easier to work with, as Regular Expressions are not fully exposed.
-Instead, parameters wrapped in `[curly braces}` are used - these are described in the documentation.
+Instead, parameters wrapped in `{curly braces}` are used - these are described in the documentation.

 ---